EOSC-PLATFORM/resource-profile/docs/elements.rst

      - Mandatory

    * - scientificDomains
-     - The branch of science, scientific discipline that is related to the Resource.Vocabularies: :doc:`Domain<_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain<_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
+     - The branch of science, scientific discipline that is related to the Resource.
+Vocabularies: :doc:`Domain <_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain <_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
      - Y
    * - categories
-     - A named group of Resources that offer access to the same type of Resources.:doc:`Vocabulary
+     - A named group of Resources that offer access to the same type of Resources. :doc:`Vocabulary <_vocabularies/CATEGORY>`.
-            <
-            _vocabularies/CATEGORY>`.

      - Y
    * - category
      -
      - N
    * - targetUsers
-     - Type of users/customers that commissions a Provider to deliver a Resource.:doc:`Vocabulary
+     - Type of users/customers that commissions a Provider to deliver a Resource. :doc:`Vocabulary <_vocabularies/TARGET_USER>`.
-            <
-            _vocabularies/TARGET_USER>`.

      - Y
    * - accessTypes
-     - The way a user can access the service/resource (Remote, Physical, Virtual, etc.).:doc:`Vocabulary
+     - The way a user can access the service/resource (Remote, Physical, Virtual, etc.). :doc:`Vocabulary <_vocabularies/ACCESS_TYPE>`.
-            <
-            _vocabularies/ACCESS_TYPE>`.

      - N
    * - accessModes
-     - Eligibility/criteria for granting access to users (excellence-based, free-conditionally, free etc.).:doc:`Vocabulary
+     - Eligibility/criteria for granting access to users (excellence-based, free-conditionally, free etc.). :doc:`Vocabulary <_vocabularies/ACCESS_MODE>`.
-            <
-            _vocabularies/ACCESS_MODE>`.

      - N
    * - tags
      - Keywords associated to the Resource to simplify search by relevant keywords.